SachinVekariya/survilience_bot/README.md

 SPI is used to confrigure ps2 controller with ATmega128 and then for receiving data for ps2.

 Here we connect two 12v motors with PORTA using Cytron motor driver.
-We are using differntial drive for drive bot.
+We are using differntial drive for driveing the bot.